FDio/vpp/docs/gettingstarted/developers/gdb_examples.rst

 Get to the GDB prompt
 ---------------------------------------

-When VPP is running, you can get to the command prompt by entering CTRL-c.
+When VPP is running, you can get to the command prompt by pressing **CTRL+C**.

 Breakpoints
 ---------------------------------------

-When at the GDB prompt, set a breakpoint by using the commands below:
+When at the GDB prompt, set a breakpoint by running the commands below:

 .. code-block:: console